Europe scrambles to revive diplomacy after the US strikes Iran's nuclear sites

+Iran launched missile attacks Monday on a U.S. military base in Qatar.
+Qatar condemned the attack on Al Udeid Air Base, and said it successfully intercepted the short- and medium-range ballistic missiles.

-“The concerns of retaliation and this war escalating are huge,” said the bloc’s foreign policy chief, Kaja Kallas.
+Before that attack, EU foreign policy chief Kaja Kallas said "the concerns of retaliation and this war escalating are huge.”

 Kallas said any attempt by Iran to close the Strait of Hormuz, a key route for global shipping, would be “extremely dangerous and not good for anybody.”